hannah-nolte/Authorship-Gender-Project/docs/index.md

 ---
-title: Gender in Plos One Authorshi
+title: Gender in Plos One Authorship
 description:
 Faith Khumalo (<a href="fmk5@psu.edu">fmk5@psu.edu</a>) Sandeep Krisnakumar (<a href="sandeepkrish@psu.edu">sandeepkrish@psu.edu</a>)